Expert Consultation, Proven Design and Performance

 |Vesting Flexibility||Not subject to vesting requirements, each bonus is vested when paid.|

-Certain split dollar plans are considered non-compensatory and do not subject the employer to excise taxes under IRC §4960.
+Certain loan regime split-dollar plans are considered non-compensatory and do not subject the employer to excise taxes under IRC §4960.
 There are also accounting advantages as well.
 Since the funds allocated to the plan by the employer will be returned may include interest, the arrangement is treated as a receivable (asset) on the balance sheet.
-Also, as interest accrues on the balance, the employer will record that interest as other income.
+Also, as interest accrues on the balance, the employer will record that interest as Other Income.

 In addition to increased benefit levels, providing disability protection through supplemental IDI programs is attractive to highly compensated key employees for the following reasons: